LuluBeatson/go-server/README.md

 ## Configuring the server

-Add your MySQL username and password to the `config.json` file.
+Add your MySQL username and password to the `.env` file.

 ## Starting the server